graeter-group/grappa/README.md

 To re-create the benchmark experiment, also the splitting into train/val/test sets from Espaloma is needed.
 This can be done by running `dataset_creation/get_espaloma_split/save_split.py`, which will create a file `espaloma_split.json` that contains lists of smilestrings for each of the sub-datasets.
 These are used to classify molecules as being train/val/test molecules upon loading the dataset in the train scripts from `experiments/benchmark`.

-NOTE
-The datasets 'uncapped_amber99sbildn', 'tripeptides_amber99sbildn', 'hyp-dop_amber99sbildn' and 'dipeptide_rad' from [grappa-1.1](https://github.com/hits-mbm-dev/grappa/releases/tag/v.1.1.0) were generated using scripts at [grappa-data-creation](https://github.com/LeifSeute/grappa-data-creation).
+The datasets 'dipeptides-300K-...', 'dipeptides-1000K-...', 'uncapped_...', 'hyp-dop_...' and 'dipeptides_radical-300K' were generated using scripts at [grappa-data-creation](https://github.com/LeifSeute/grappa-data-creation).